mandrasch/craftcms-baukasten/README.md

 ## Further TODOs

 - [ ] Cypress, pupeteer and DDEV - see https://github.com/ddev/ddev-contrib/pull/196 / for now we used `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true` in .ddev/config.yaml.

+- [ ] Vite build fails because of critical css as well?

 - [ ] husky --> needs a better switch between valet and ddev, not working yet ...

 ```